 At the unusual hour of 2:00 A.M. in 1939, five men anxiously leaned against their parked cars on Hargett Street in Richlands to plan one of the most important meetings in the history of Jones and Onslow counties.
 The men were Albert Venters, E. C. Marshburn, Henry Cavenaugh, Rex Hill and William Hill.
 The meeting would be held at three o’clock the following afternoon in Jacksonville and at least 300 people had to be present to make it a success.
 Those attending, and future generations, would reap untold benefits.
 It may not seem like much of a task today, but this was in 1939 and the only people in Onslow County who knew about the meeting were these five men.
 How could they spread the word and assemble 300 people in just a short amount of time?
-The importance of the meeting seemed to pale in comparison to the formidable job of informing hundreds needed to make the meeting a success.
+The importance of the meeting was pale in comparison to the formidable job of informing hundreds needed to make the meeting a success.
 The meeting could not be advertised, as there were no local newspaper and no local radio station.
 There were only a handful of telephones and vehicular traffic was slow because only a few paved roads existed in the county.
 When neighbors help neighbors, however, even the impossible can become reality.
 The five men battled the odds and the following afternoon, a crowd of more than 300 overflowed the agriculture building on Old Bridge Street in Jacksonville.
 It turned out to be the hastily called organizational meeting of the Jones-Onslow Rural Electrification Authority, now called Jones-Onslow Electric Membership Corporation.

 Jones-Onslow received its charter on June 22, 1939.
 The first Board of Directors President was E. B. Smith.
 The remainders of the Board of Directors were John L. Sasser of Kinston, Vice President; W. Guy Hargett of Richlands, Secretary-Treasurer; E. M. Philyaw of Comfort; H. Manley Mallard and B.C.
 Gray, both of Trenton; T. M. Rawls of Verona; A. B. Ervin of Richlands; and Albert Venters of Jacksonville.
 The cooperative’s attorney was J. K. Warren of Trenton.